cunla/fakeredis-py/docs/guides/implement-command.md

 By default, it takes the name of the method as the command name.

-If the method implements a subcommand (eg, `SCRIPT LOAD`), a Redis module command (eg, `JSON.GET`), or a python reserve word where you can not use it as the method name (eg, `EXEC`), then you can supply explicitly the name parameter.
+If the method implements a subcommand (e.g., `SCRIPT LOAD`), a Redis module command (e.g., `JSON.GET`), or a python reserve word where you can not use it as the method name (e.g., `EXEC`), then you can explicitly supply the name parameter.

-If the command implemented require certain arguments, they can be supplied in the first parameter as a tuple.
+If the command implemented requires certain arguments, they can be supplied in the first parameter as a tuple.
 When receiving the command through the socket, the bytes will be converted to the argument types supplied or remain as `bytes`.